OneSourceConsult/ZabbixCeilometer-Proxy/README.md

 If all goes well the information retrieved from OpenStack's Ceilometer will be pushed in your Zabbix monitoring system.

+##Source
+If not doing so already, you can check out the latest version of ZCP either through [github](https://github.com/OneSourceConsult/ZabbixCeilometer-Proxy) or [OneSource](www.onesource.pt).

+##Copyright
+Copyright (c) 2014 OneSource Consultoria Informatica, Lda. [🔗](http://www.onesource.pt)

+This project has been developed in the scope of the MobileCloud Networking project[🔗](http://mobile-cloud-networking.eu) by Cláudio Marques, David Palma and Luis Cordeiro.

+##License
+Distributed under the Apache 2 license.
+See ``LICENSE.txt`` for more information.

 ##About

 OneSource is the core institution that supported this work.
-Regarding queries about further development of custom solutions and consultancy services please contact us by email: **_geral at one source.pt_** or through our website: <http://www.onesource.pt>
+Regarding queries about further development of custom solutions and consultancy services please contact us by email: **_geral✉️onesource.pt_** or through our website: <http://www.onesource.pt>

 OneSource is a Portuguese SME specialised in the fields of data communications, security, networking and systems management, including the consultancy, auditing, design, development and lifetime administration of tailored IT solutions for corporate networks, public-sector institutions, utilities and telecommunications operators.